AlpinDale/pygmalion.cpp/README.md

 You need an android phone with at least 8GB of RAM.

 1. Install [Termux](https://play.google.com/store/apps/details?id=com.termux) from the Google Play Store.
+If Google Play Store says your phone is too new, download from [here](https://f-droid.org/repo/com.termux_118.apk).
 2. Open Termux and run each of the commands below in order:
 ```bash
 pkg install clang wget